gbarkerz/AccessibleSolitaire/README.md

 Figure 14: A solitaire game running on iOS, with VoiceOver highlighting the 3 of Spades and its caption showing an announcement relating to a move.
 ![iOS: VoiceOver's highlight at a partially obscured 3 of Spades card in a dealt card pile, and VocieOver's caption showing the text, Moved 2 of Hearts, revealed 8 of Clubs, 1 of 1 in dealt card pile 5](/ReadmeScreenshots/AccessibleSolitaire_VoiceOverMoveBetweenDealtPiles.jpg)

-Figure 14: A solitaire game running on iOS, with VoiceOver highlighting the Jack of Spades and its caption showing an announcement relating to a move.
+Figure 15: A solitaire game running on Android, with TalkBack highlighting the Jack of Spades and its caption showing an announcement relating to a move.
 ![iOS: VoiceOver's highlight at the Jack of Spades card in a dealt card pile, and VoiceOver's caption showing the text, Moved Kink of Clubs to Empty Dealt card pile 2](/ReadmeScreenshots/AccessibleSolitaire_VoiceOverMoveToTargetPile.jpg)

 Figure 16: A solitaire game running on iOS, with VoiceOver announcing the entire state of the game.